undur/wo-jetty-adaptor/README.md

 ## Does this actually work?

 In most regards.
-But it currently can't properly handle streaming request bodies, so request bodies will by default be loaded into memory before handling the request.
+But it currently can't handle streaming multipart requests, so request content will by default be loaded into memory before handling.
 Which isn't great for handling large, streaming uploads.

-The adaptor can be configured to handle streaming requests (which works for some requests) by setting `-JettyEnableReqestContentStreaming YES`.
+Streaming request handling works fine if the request isn't a multipart though.
+It can be enabled by setting `-JettyEnableReqestContentStreaming YES`.

 ## Performance